English

 # Connect Notion data

-puppyone conn add notion https://notion.so/db-id --folder /docs/notion
+puppyone access add notion https://notion.so/db-id --folder /docs/notion

 # Create an MCP endpoint for an agent

-puppyone conn add mcp "Production API"
+puppyone access add mcp "Production API"

-# Mount a local folder
+# Sync a local folder (one-shot — links an existing folder)

-puppyone access up ~/workspace
+puppyone access add filesystem workspace --link ~/workspace

 # Check the results

-puppyone conn ls
+puppyone access ls

 puppyone status